 Mark Nowak was born in 1964 to a working-class family and raised in Buffalo, New York.
 He earned his BA from Canisius College in Buffalo and his MFA from Bowling Green State University in Ohio.

 Nowak is the author of three poetry collections: Coal Mountain Elementary (Coffee House Press, 2009), Shut Up Shut Down (Coffee House Press, 2004), and Revenants (Coffee House Press, 2000).
+His book Social Poetics is forthcoming from Coffee House Press in 2020.

 Also a playwright, essayist, social critic, and labor activist, Nowak’s writing documents the hardships and injustices faced by the global working class.